 Bud Suddath Memorial Award

 The F. L. (Bud) Suddath Memorial Award has been established by the family, friends, and colleagues of Bud Suddath to stimulate graduate research in the fields of biology, biochemistry, and biomedical engineering.
-The award, of up to $1,000 in value, is given annually to a doctoral student of Georgia Tech who has at least one year remaining in his or her doctoral program and who has demonstrated significant research achievement in the field of biology, biochemistry, or biomedical engineering.
+The award, of up to $1,000 in value, is given annually to a doctoral student of Georgia Tech who has demonstrated significant research achievement in the field of biology, biochemistry, or biomedical engineering.

 Petit Institute Interdisciplinary Research and Educational "Above and Beyond" Award